SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 *That was weird.*

-Pinkie, without question, fixes my disheveled blanket, re-tucking it under my sides.
+Pinkie, without being asked, fixes my disheveled blanket, re-tucking it under my sides.

 I can't help but smile even wider from how much she cares.
 "Thank you."